Connect with others who understand.

 The Link Between Sleep and Obesity

 Poor sleep can contribute to weight gain by increasing overeating behaviors and reducing the energy you have to be physically active.
-People with obesity are at higher risk for developing various sleep disorders, including OSA, RLS, and insomnia.
+People with obesity are at higher risk of developing various sleep disorders, including OSA, RLS, and insomnia.

 Talk to Your Doctor